theMagicalKarp/pokemon-emerald-refined/README.md

 While various features might enhance subsequent Pokémon titles, the project has chosen to maintain the original charm of Gen 3 with the following decisions.

-These decision ensures that long-time fans can relive their cherished memories while also introducing newer generations to the gameplay that defined this era of Pokémon games.
+These decisions ensure that long-time fans can relive their cherished memories while also introducing newer generations to the gameplay that defined this era of Pokémon games.
 Additionally, we've focused on refining gameplay mechanics that resonate with the core essence of Gen 3, such as the iconic Pokémon